Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 Because i want to run a teleportation and teleportation requires mid-circuit measurements i need to choose a quantum computer that supports the QIR Adaptive RI profile.
 This already narrows the selection down to only 2.
 The [Quantinuum H1](https://www.quantinuum.com/hardware/h1) and the [Quantinuum H2](https://www.quantinuum.com/hardware/h2).

-Now because i am using free credits i only have the H1 available the H2 is only for the highest subscription tier.
+Now because i am using free credits i only have access to the H1, the H2 is only available on the highest [Quantinuum subscription tiers](https://learn.microsoft.com/en-us/azure/quantum/pricing?tabs=tabid-AQcredits%2Ctabid-AQcreditsPasqal%2Ctabid-AQcreditsQ%2Ctabid-AQcreditsRigetti#quantinuum) which as of writing this are \\$135,000 and \\$185,000 a month!

 ### Teleporting ":3"
 I wrote a Q# script which encodes text into qubits, teleports them, and decodes the text again.
 Saying it like this makes my code sound way too reasonable.